 Providing advice and consulting services to clients we are a data controller.
 Occasionally we may be asked to act on client instructions as a data processor to assist in responding to a subject access request they have received.

-Our website is an advertisement for our products and services and you have the facility to make purchases online.
+Our website is an advertisement for our products and services.
 We use the data that you provide for marketing purposes to promote and sell our products.
 Some of the data we collect is derived from information about your activities on our website provided to us by Google Analytics as described below.

 The insights provided by Google Analytics help us to better understand who our users are and to understand the factors that influence whether a user will make a purchase or not.

 The kind of information that Google provides to us includes:

 - traffic source data or information about where website users originate whether it is organic traffic, paid search traffic, or display traffic.